chandachewe10/PAYROLL-ELIANACONNECT/readme.md

-## Laravel Payroll System (Current: Laravel 5.8.*)
+## Laravel Payroll System (Current: Laravel 9.* & PHP 8.*)

 ### Introduction
 ---
-The Laravel Payroll System gives you a huge head start on any web application of any sort.
+The Elian Connect Payroll System gives you a huge head start on any web application of any sort.
 It comes with a full-featured access control system that is simple to use right out of the box.
-I put a lot of effort into it, and I hope it will be useful to you and save you time!

 ### Setup